Sign in for exclusive products and special discounts.

-The Relevance of Walden Today by Anne Faigen
+The Relevance of Walden Today

-When I began to write Finding Her Way, I had a distinct purpose in mind, grounded in my classroom experience.
+When I began to write my novel Finding Her Way, I had a distinct purpose in mind, grounded in my classroom experience.
 A teacher of high school honors English, I had always enjoyed the lively discussions related to my students’ reading of Henry David Thoreau’s Walden.
 Everything about Thoreau’s life intrigued them.
 Working a few weeks a year, then having the rest of the time to do as you please?
 How cool is that?
 Defying authority for principles you believe in?
 Hmm…not so unlike their arguments with parents over what they considered unfair restrictions on their lifestyles.
 Long, uninterrupted times in beautiful surroundings to figure out who you are and what’s important to you?
 Sounded about right to them.

 But there was one big downside: Thoreau’s layered, dense, nineteenth-century language, with all its subtleties, was hard for them to penetrate.
 They “got” him, but his writing was quite another matter.
 After listening to their objections and guiding them through significant passages, I decided that when I was no longer teaching, I would return to my other love—writing—and, in a young people’s novel with a compelling plot, make Thoreau’s writings and ideas more accessible to them.
 Woven into the narrative, I would use the writer’s own words, making them inherent to the plot in ways that my readers would understand and appreciate.
 I would present him not only as cool but as the major American literary figure, philosopher, and environmentalist that he was and remains.